Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Introduction

 \section{Introduction}

-Algorithm selection is the fundamental problem of choosing the most suitable solver from a portfolio for a given problem instance. \citet{Rice1976} formalized this as a mapping from instance features to algorithm performance, establishing a framework that has guided decades of research.
+Algorithm selection is the fundamental problem of choosing a solver from a portfolio of solvers for a given problem instance. \citet{Rice1976} formalized this problem as a mapping from instance features to algorithm performance.
+The framework guided the research for fifty years.

-From problem instances, modern algorithm selection systems obtain strong performance by extracting hand-crafted features and training machine learning models to predict solver runtimes.
-SATzilla~\citep{Xu2008} pioneered feature-based selection for SAT, later automated by AutoFolio~\citep{Lindauer2015}.
-The ASlib benchmark library~\citep{Bischl2016} provides a standardized evaluation framework with pre-computed features for scenarios across multiple domains.
+Modern algorithm selection systems utilize hand-crafted features and train machine learning models to predict solver runtimes.
+SATzilla~\citep{Xu2008} pioneered feature-based algorithm selection for SAT.
+This was later automated by AutoFolio~\citep{Lindauer2015}.
+The ASlib benchmark library~\citep{Bischl2016} provides a standardized evaluation framework with precomputed features on various scenarios over several domains.

-The central challenge of this pipeline is domain-specific feature engineering.
+The central challenge of standard algorithm selection approaches is domain-specific feature engineering.
 Each new domain requires expert knowledge to design informative features.
-Feature computation can itself be costly: SATzilla's probing features run SAT solvers internally and can time out or crash on hard instances. \citet{Shavit2024} recently updated the SATzilla feature extractor, reporting that the original tool failed to extract features from over 20\% of modern SAT competition formulas.
-Moreover, features designed for one domain (e.g., clause-variable ratios for SAT) do not carry over to other domains (e.g., constraint satisfaction or answer set programming).
-This leaves practitioners with a trade-off between investing in domain-specific feature engineering and accepting weaker selection performance.
+Computing the features can itself be a costly task.
+For instance, SATzilla's probing features run SAT solvers internally and can time out or crash on hard instances. \citet{Shavit2024} recently updated the SATzilla feature extractor.
+They report that the original tool failed to extract features from over 20\% of modern SAT competition instances.
+Moreover, features designed for one domain (e.g., clause-variable ratios for SAT) rarely carry over to other domains (e.g., constraint satisfaction or answer set programming).
+This provides a trade-off to practitioners: on the one hand, they invest in domain-specific feature engineering; on the other, they accept weaker selection performance.

-We propose an approach that does not require feature engineering.
-The basic idea is to read the raw instance file as plain text, embed it with a pretrained text embedding model, and subsequently select an algorithm via weighted $k$-nearest neighbors.
-Our results show that pretrained embeddings produce representations that distinguish instance structures well enough for effective selection, without any task-specific training.
+We propose a novel approach that does not require any feature engineering.
+The basic idea is to read the raw instance file as plain text, embed it with a pretrained, off-the-shelf text embedding model, and subsequently select an algorithm via weighted $k$-nearest neighbors.
+Our results show that pretrained embeddings produce representations that distinguish instance structures well enough for effective algorithm selection.
+This works without any task-specific training or feature engineering.

+It is not obvious that one fixed pipeline, applied to raw instance files, would generalize across a diverse set of domains, including DIMACS CNF, weighted CNF, QDIMACS, MiniZinc models, MPS files, and graph adjacency lists, without any per-domain customization.
+However, our experiments show that, with the right serialization and selector choices, such a fixed pipeline is possible.